Fashion Marketing Course (DEC) | LaSalle College Montréal

 The following features are required for Macs and PCs:

-• Hard drive: 500 GB minimum
+• Hard disk: 500 GB (recommended);

-• Connectivity: Wi-Fi and LAN
+• Connectivity: WIFI

 Work experience is recognized and in high demand by employers.
 The Work-Study Program (WSP) is an educational model that allows you to undertake two paid internships during your studies to gain work experience related to your field of study.
 Please consult the Work-Study Program section for more details.
 Not available to students who begin in the Winter semester.